Peach and Tomato Burrata Bruschetta

 Instructions

-• In a small mason jar or container with a tight fitting lid, combine the ingredients for the vinaigrette.
-Vigorously shake until well combined.
+• In a small mason jar or container with a tight-fitting lid, combine the balsamic vinegar, olive oil, garlic, honey, salt, pepper, and basil.
+Shake vigorously until the vinaigrette is well combined and slightly emulsified.

-• Place the peaches and tomatoes in a medium bowl and then pour the vinaigrette over, tossing thoroughly to coat.
-Let sit to marinate while preparing the toasted bread.
+• Place the peaches and tomatoes in a medium bowl.
+Pour the vinaigrette over the top and gently toss to coat.

-• Preheat the oven 400°F (200°C).
-Arrange bread slices on a rimmed baking sheet in a single layer and brush the tops with extra-virgin olive oil.
-Bake for 8 to 10 minutes, until crisped and golden brown.
+• Arrange the bread slices in a single layer on a rimmed baking sheet and brush the tops with olive oil.
+Bake for 8 to 10 minutes, or until the edges are golden brown and crisp while the centers still have a slight chew.

 Recipe Notes